kainlite/tr/priv/posts/2020/11-29-kubernetes_authentication_and_authorization.md

 status: {}
 ```

-You can see more [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
+You can read more [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

 <br />